-*****NEW: Check out World Travel Photographs in fun jigsaw puzzles at: Click here
+*****Check out World Travel Photographs in fun jigsaw puzzles for kids to do: Click here

 The Famous Leaning Tower of Pisa in Pisa, Italy, was begun in 1174 by Bonanno Pisano.
 It began to lean almost from the start and over the years much has been done to try and keep the tower from leaning further.

 The city of Segovia, Spain, is famous for the Roman aqueduct built over 2000 years ago.
 It rises 96 feet at its highest point and no mortar was used to hold the stones of the aqueduct in place-just pressure from the other stones keeps everything from falling down!

 The Giant Causeway in Northern Ireland is very impressive to see.
 Over 40,000 basalt columns are packed together created from volcanic activity millions of years ago.
 Interestly, the columns are also found at the other end of the waters by Scotland.
 Legend tells of two giants....The Irish giant built the casueway to fight the Scottish giant.
 One day, the Scottish giant made a surprise visit.
 Worried, the Irish giant, Finn McCool dressed as a baby and had his wife tell Bennandonnar that if he thought her baby was big, he should stay and meet her husband.
 Bennandonnnar destroyed the causeway on his hurried trip back to Scotland!

 Pont du Gard is a famous aqueduct built by the Romans found in France.
 Unlike the aqueduct in Segovia, Spain, the Pont du Gard was built with mortar to keep the structure together.